 Finishing Up and First Operation

 With the wiring complete, finish the thermostat installation process by plugging your new manual thermostat into its base, then restoring power to your home's heating and cooling system.
-Press your unit's power switch if necessary and then follow the instructions in your Honeywell digital thermostat manual to begin using your new, fully-installed manual thermostat.
+You might need to install alkaline batteries into the unit before using it.
+Press your unit's power switch if necessary and then follow the instructions in your Honeywell digital thermostat manual to begin using your new, fully installed manual thermostat.